 Dr. Stefano Indraccolo, MD

 Stefano Indraccolo is Experimental Oncologist at the Immunology and Molecular Oncology Unit of Istituto Oncologico Veneto – IRCCS, where he is leading a research group.
 He graduated in Medicine and specialized in Oncology at the University in Padova in 1994.
 During the early years of his career, he spent almost two years as post-doc at the Institute of Molecular Virology, GSF-Forschungszentrum, Munich (nowadays Helmholtz Zentrum Munich).
 He is active member of Società Italiana di Cancerologia (SIC) and European Association of Cancer Research (EACR).
 Dr. Indraccolo has been involved in several international and national projects as Principal Investigator, and his research work is currently supported by AIRC, among other sponsors.
 He has been invited as speaker at many international conferences.
 He has published >110 scientific articles in peer-reviewed journals dealing with tumor angiogenesis and metabolism, tumor dormancy, and Notch signaling in leukemia.
 Currently his interest is mainly focused on understanding the metabolic adaptations of tumors to anti-angiogenic therapy and the mechanisms involved in this phenomenon, with the long-term aim to identify new metabolic drugs to improve therapeutic efficacy of angiogenesis inhibitors in cancer.

-The better understanding of the effects of angiogenesis inhibition on tumor metabolism will allow to design new strategies in order to overcome the resistance to anti-angiogenic therapy and improve therapeutic outcome in patients.
+Understanding effects of angiogenesis inhibition on tumor metabolism will allow to design new strategies in order to overcome resistance to anti-angiogenic therapy and improve therapeutic outcome in patients.

 The focus of our research is to investigate the biology of metabolic heterogeneity of tumors and how this heterogeneity modulates and is itself modulated by anti-angiogenic therapy.
 In this conceptual framework, we are also keen to investigate the possible impact on tumor angiogenesis of therapeutic strategies targeting glycolysis and their combination with anti-angiogenic therapy.